Syria refugees brave mines, machineguns to reach Turkish sanctuary

 Ankara officials have cited such a development as one of the few that might make it consider establishment of a safe zone on the Syrian side.
 The presence now of Syrian troops so close to the border would make such a move perilous.

-Abdallah said government forces were trying as far as possible to cut off refugees and intercept rebel aid well before the border.
+Abdallah said government forces were trying as far as possible to cut off refugees well before the border.
 The two main highways into Turkey from Aleppo and the provincial capital of Idlib had been cut off by army roadblocks.

 A member of the FSA who goes under the nom de guerre of Abu Seif said that for government forces “the name of the game is control”.